madskjeldgaard/neorg-create_link-module/README.md

-# A Figlet module for Neorg
+# A module for Neorg

 This is a module for Neorg that allows you to easily create folders, .norg files, and insert links to these files directly in your Neorg documents using a prompt.